United Airlines Holdings Inc. (UAL) Just Got Our Attention

 Sponsored

-The average price from analysts is $55.25, which is $20.39 above the current price.
 UAL currently public float of 323.48M and currently shorts hold a 4.21% ratio of that float.
-Today, the average trading volume of UAL was 14.40M shares.
+Today, the average trading volume of UAL was 14.78M shares.

 UAL’s Market Performance

-UAL stocks went down by -5.01% for the week, with a monthly drop of -28.73% and a quarterly performance of -21.53%, while its annual performance rate touched -38.05%.
-The volatility ratio for the week stands at 9.83% while the volatility levels for the past 30 days are set at 6.43% for United Airlines Holdings Inc..
-The simple moving average for the period of the last 20 days is -18.81% for UAL stocks with a simple moving average of -26.19% for the last 200 days.
+UAL stocks went up by 21.45% for the week, with a monthly drop of -15.65% and a quarterly performance of 5.74%, while its annual performance rate touched -30.31%.
+The volatility ratio for the week stands at 5.28% while the volatility levels for the past 30 days are set at 6.55% for United Airlines Holdings Inc..
+The simple moving average for the period of the last 20 days is 5.10% for UAL stocks with a simple moving average of -9.35% for the last 200 days.

 Analysts’ Opinion of UAL

-Susquehanna, on the other hand, stated in their research note that they expect to see UAL reach a price target of $60, previously predicting the price at $50.
-The rating they have provided for UAL stocks is “Positive” according to the report published on January 13th, 2022.
+Many brokerage firms have already submitted their reports for UAL stocks, with Exane BNP Paribas repeating the rating for UAL by listing it as a “Neutral.”
+The predicted price for UAL in the upcoming period, according to Exane BNP Paribas is $38 based on the research report published on March 18th of the current year 2022.

-MKM Partners gave a rating of “Buy” to UAL, setting the target price at $54 in the report published on January 03rd of the current year.
+Susquehanna gave a rating of “Positive” to UAL, setting the target price at $60 in the report published on January 13th of the current year.

-During the last 5 trading sessions, UAL fell by -5.01%, which changed the moving average for the period of 200-days by -39.89% in comparison to the 20-day moving average, which settled at $42.23.
-In addition, United Airlines Holdings Inc. saw -20.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UAL rose by +21.45%, which changed the moving average for the period of 200-days by -26.64% in comparison to the 20-day moving average, which settled at $39.99.
+In addition, United Airlines Holdings Inc. saw -3.27% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading